UPPMAX/programming_formalisms/docs/development_design/excercise_1_Design.md

 Given the below project brief we are to create a rudimentary requirement specification and risk analysis

+???+ question "Exercise"

+    Discuss risks and requirements (A short Needs Analysis) for the program above.

 !!! info "The brief"

     Do some analysis on data from an Uppsala weather station.